trstringer/awesome-tech-conferences/README.md

 ***

 ## June 2017
-- :star: (June 1 - 2) [RevolutionConf](http://revolutionconf.com) (Virginia Beach, VA) - RevolutionConf is a two-day, platform and language agnostic, software development conference in Virginia Beach, VA.
+- (June 1 - 2) [RevolutionConf](http://revolutionconf.com) (Virginia Beach, VA) - RevolutionConf is a two-day, platform and language agnostic, software development conference in Virginia Beach, VA.

 ## May 2017
- - :star: (May 5) [Stir Trek](http://stirtrek.com) (Columbus, OH) - All the latest technology in web/mobile/ux/cloud, followed by "Guardians of the Galaxy 2" on its opening day with 2,000 of your closest friends.
+ - (May 5) [Stir Trek](http://stirtrek.com) (Columbus, OH) - All the latest technology in web/mobile/ux/cloud, followed by "Guardians of the Galaxy 2" on its opening day with 2,000 of your closest friends.
- - :star: (May 5-6) [CodeStock](http://www.codestock.org/) (Knoxville, TN) - CodeStock is a two-day technology conference for developers, IT professionals, and entrepreneurs.
+ - (May 5-6) [CodeStock](http://www.codestock.org/) (Knoxville, TN) - CodeStock is a two-day technology conference for developers, IT professionals, and entrepreneurs.
 In 2017 it will host over 75 speakers presenting on over 100 topics that span the gamut from best practice enterprise software development to cutting edge web techniques to managing a technical entrepreneurial endeavor.
- - :star: (May 20-21) [DEVit Web Conference](http://devitconf.org/) (Thessaloniki, Greece) - Each year we meticulously vet and select remarkable speakers to deliver the best talks on web development.
+ - (May 20-21) [DEVit Web Conference](http://devitconf.org/) (Thessaloniki, Greece) - Each year we meticulously vet and select remarkable speakers to deliver the best talks on web development.
 Whether it's Frontend, Backend, DevOps or Mobile that you care about, join us to learn about the most modern practices and techniques.
 A truly 360° conference!
 Organised by the most active, independent, non-profit, local organizations.

 ## March 2017
- - :star: (March 9) [DevConf](http://www.devconf.co.za) (Johannesburg, South Africa) - You & 700 of your closet friends meet to discuss all things software dev
+ - (March 9) [DevConf](http://www.devconf.co.za) (Johannesburg, South Africa) - You & 700 of your closet friends meet to discuss all things software dev
- - :star: (March 25) [ScaleConf Colombia](http://scaleconfco.com/) (Medellin, Colombia) - Connecting the Latin American region around scalability, DevOps and modern software tools and practices.
+ - (March 25) [ScaleConf Colombia](http://scaleconfco.com/) (Medellin, Colombia) - Connecting the Latin American region around scalability, DevOps and modern software tools and practices.

 ## February 2017
-- :star: (February 24 - 25) [GopherCon India](http://www.gophercon.in/) (Hyatt Regency, Nagar Road, Pune)
+- (February 24 - 25) [GopherCon India](http://www.gophercon.in/) (Hyatt Regency, Nagar Road, Pune)

 ## January 2017
- - :star: (January 10 - 13) [CodeMash](http://codemash.org) (Sandusky, Ohio) - A unique event that will educate developers on current practices, methodologies, and technology trends in a variety of platforms and development languages such as Java, .NET, Ruby, Python and PHP.
+ - (January 10 - 13) [CodeMash](http://codemash.org) (Sandusky, Ohio) - A unique event that will educate developers on current practices, methodologies, and technology trends in a variety of platforms and development languages such as Java, .NET, Ruby, Python and PHP.

 ## December 2016